 Around 100 snail species and 25 slug species have been recorded in Leicestershire and Rutland (VC55).
 Others are likely to be found as some species are expanding their range and may appear in our area.

-Molluscs are not generally well recorded so all records are gratefully received.
-Perhaps its the lack of popular field guides or maybe they lack the appeal of some other groups, but molluscs are frequently encountered and many can be identified from a reasonable photo.
+Molluscs are not generally well-recorded so all records are gratefully received.
+Perhaps it is the lack of popular field guides or maybe they lack the appeal of some other groups, but molluscs are frequently encountered and many can be identified from a reasonable photo.
 There are only around 130 known species in VC55, divided into slugs, terrestrial snails and aquatic snails, so it is a group that you can become familiar with fairly quickly and learn to identify many of the larger and more common species without too much difficulty.
 As with all groups there are some trickier species and a few of the snails are very small (1-2mm) and really need a microscope to identify them, but for the majority a good photo, or even better several photos, should be enough to get an ID.
 You can submit photos to NatureSpot's forum if you would like help with.
 The Facebook group (linked below) is also a very good source of ID help.

 The VC55 County Coordinator for molluscs is David Nicholls and VC55 recorders are welcome to send photos or samples to him for ID help.

 Nationally the Conchological Society of Great Britain & Northern Ireland (see link above) collects mollusc records for the whole of the UK and aims to collate information about their ecology and distribution.

 As with all records, any submissions you make to NatureSpot will be automatically forwarded to both local and national recording schemes.